 Whenever I draw these pencil and wash landscapes I am always thinking of here.

-The starting point for these works therefore is to take the most ephemeral nature of such a place and treat it with the lightest of touches.
-Its all just air, water, sand and light.
+The starting point therefore is toconcentrate on the most ephemeral nature of this place and treat it with the lightest of touches.
+It is after all just air, water, sand and light.

 Sign up to Harry’s newsletter here